Tuition and Fees Quicklinks:

 - The Health Services Office is responsible for providing health and wellness services to students.
 A Health Service Fee is charged to all degree candidates to cover the costs of providing care and access to all resources at Health Services, Counseling and Psychological Services (CAPS), and Health Promotion, regardless of location of study.
 Please visit the Brown Health Services website for more information.

 - Health Services Fee Waiver: Waivers of the Health Services fee are available only to students who meet one of the following requirements: non-degree candidates other than guest students from other institutions; or University regular employees; special students; faculty; and faculty/staff spouses with tuition benefits.
 All other students are required to pay this fee.
 Visit the Health Services website for information on the waiver process.
 Health Services Fee Waivers will not be applied retroactively to previous semester’s fees.
 If a waiver is granted, Health Services will apply a credit to the student account.
 IMPORTANT NOTE: Students studying remotely are not eligible for waiver of the Health Service Fee.
-Please review the Fall 2020 student account frequently asked questions for further details.

 A Student Activity Fee is charged to all registered students to support the activities of student organizations.